1. Home

 Step 6: Navigate review.
 LegitScript may request additional documentation or clarification — most applications require at least one follow-up exchange.
 Respond promptly and specifically.

-Step 7: Maintain ongoing certification. $2,150/year per domain for renewal.
+Step 7: Maintain ongoing certification.
+Renewal requires an annual fee per domain — check LegitScript’s site for current pricing.
 Monitoring continues post-certification — maintain your practices in alignment with the standards you were certified against.

 LegitScript Monitoring: What Happens Behind the Scenes